JustinSmethers/website/blog_posts/vector-search-in-the-browser/vector-similarity-search-in-the-browser.md

 ---
-title: Vector Similarity Search in the Browser - With DuckDB!
+title: Vector similarity search in the browser with DuckDB
 description: WIP - Exploring vector similarity search in the browser using DuckDB-WASM
 thumbnail: duckdb-in-the-browser.webp
 tags: